The Value of Offering Paid Internships

-Although there are still a large number of unpaid internships (especially in the not-for-profit sector), many organizations are recognizing the true value of having highly educated, and professional students fill their temporary hiring needs.
-Another benefit is that companies get to try out these “temporary employees” for a brief period with no commitment; but if they turn out to be motivated star players within the organization, they have the chance to offer them full-time employment once their “trial” period is completed.
+Although there are still a large number of unpaid internships (especially in the not-for-profit sector), many organizations are recognizing the true value of having highly educated, and professional students fill their temporary hiring needs through paid internships.
+One of the benefits of internship programs is that companies get to try out these “temporary employees” for a brief period with no commitment; but if they turn out to be motivated star players within the organization, they have the chance to offer them full-time employment once their “trial” period is completed.

 Having interns come in for brief periods of time offers employers huge benefits in meeting their future hiring needs.
 Employers not only learn the interns’ aptitudes and abilities but are assured that the intern knows what they are getting into since they’ve become familiar with both the work involved and the business environment.
 It ultimately means higher employee retention in new employees and less employee turnover for employers.

-Michael True, the Director of Messiah College’s Internship Center, says, “The number of internships, paid and non-paid alike, are increasing, which helps students find work experience.
-He called the past couple of years the "golden age of internships."
-"Companies are realizing that this is a benefit to them because it's a crop of educated pre-professionals."
+Michael True, the Director of Messiah College’s Internship Center, says, “The number of internships, paid and non-paid alike, are increasing, which helps students find work experience...Companies are realizing that this is a benefit to them because it's a crop of educated pre-professionals."

 Attracting the Most Talented Students